DIVE INTO THE DEEP HISTORY OF AN ICONIC WATCH

 The ISO 6425 standard for ‘Divers’ watches,’ as formulated by the International Organization for Standardization, was first released in 1982 and last updated in 2018.
 The current 7-page standard outlines the international requirements for what constitutes a ‘water-resistant watch.’

 The ISO standard stipulates that it “specifies requirements and test methods for divers’ watches.
 Saturation divers’ watches for use in deep diving are addressed in Annex 1 of the standard”.

 And therein lies a little problem: very few watches meet all the requirements of the ISO standard.

-- The time on the watch face must be visible at all times, with the minute’s hand clearly distinguishable from the hour hand.
+- The time on the watch face must be visible at all times, with the minute’s hand distinguishable from the hour hand.

 - The time set on the pre-selected device must be visible.

 - The above can be in the form of a rotating bezel or a digital display.